-The Co-op’s chair, Moragh Mackay, was and noted the reduction in the museum’s emissions: “Locals and visitors alike will be able to see in it action, reducing carbon emissions by more than 150,000kg annually.
+The Co-op’s chair, Moragh Mackay, was pleased with the process and noted the reduction in the museum’s emissions: “Locals and visitors alike will be able to see in it action, reducing carbon emissions by more than 150,000kg annually.
 Getting battery technology up and running locally is especially of interest to many people.
 This is very exciting news.”

 This project will also help fuel renewable energy throughout the community.
 All money earned from selling solar power back into the grid will be added to the Co-op’s Southern Community-Owned Renewable Energy (CORE) fund.
 This fund will help community facilities upgrade to solar power that otherwise wouldn't have the money to purchase solar panels up-front.